 Our final risk parameter is an increase in the amount of processing on root name servers, which would reduce the amount of peak traffic they can handle.
 A development like this would likely be the result of changes in the DNS protocol or changes of resolver behavior and would be independent of the New gTLD Program.

-We believe that changes in the (or use of the) DNS protocol might even have more operational impact than the addition of more TLDs.
+We believe that changes in the DNS protocol or in the way it is being used might even have a larger operational impact than the addition of more TLDs.